Revs (graffiti artist): Work With Adam Cost

 The two were notorious for painting their tags in sprawling block letters on the broadsides of buildings or any other surface deemed optimal.
-The scope of these works was remarkable: a finished COST REVS tag, done in white or yellow paint, often stretched an average of 15 feet in length and 6 in height.
+The scope of these works was often large: a finished COST REVS tag, done in white or yellow paint, often stretched an average of 15 feet in length and 6 in height.
 The act required a paint roller, the kind usually used for painting houses, and one full bucket of paint.

-Revs and Cost did these paint roller tags in the most conspicuous places — a billboard at a cross section in Manhattan was fair game, as was a wall on a roof facing a busy thoroughfare — places where the two could have easily been caught or hurt.
+Revs and Cost performed these paint-roller tags in conspicuous places — a billboard at a cross section in Manhattan was fair game, as was a wall on a roof facing a busy thoroughfare — places where the two could have easily been caught or injured.

 As Revs told Glenn O'Brien for Artforum magazine in a 1994 interview:

-"We think art should be dangerous.
-Everybody's into safe art, doing safe things in their studio.
-We're bringing danger back into it.
-It's got to be on the edge, where it's not allowed."

 Revs refuses to sell his work.
-He told a Times reporter, "once money changes hands for art, it becomes a fraudulent activity."
+He told a New York Times reporter, "once money changes hands for art, it becomes a fraudulent activity."

 Revs also released a vinyl record album in 1993, entitled, "REVS - JUST STAY AWAY".

-Following a brief hiatus in 1995 — which probably resulted from Cost's getting arrested a few months earlier — Revs ventured into the tunnels armed with spray paint, and scrawled diary entries, personal histories and ruminations on the walls deep, if not hidden, within the tunnels.
+Following a brief hiatus in 1995 — which probably resulted from Cost being arrested a few months earlier — Revs ventured into the tunnels armed with spray paint, and scrawled diary entries, personal histories and ruminations on the walls, deep within the tunnels.
 He said this was a "personal mission" and "didn't care if anyone ever saw it."

-In 2000 Revs was arrested after an extensive investigation by the Vandal Squad for much of the work bearing his name in the subways.
+In 2000 Revs was arrested after an extensive investigation by the NYPD Vandal Squad of much of the work bearing his name in the subways.
 He did no more work between 2000-2004.
-In 2004, steel sculptures began to pop up around Brooklyn and Lower Manhattan, which were created with construction-grade steel and spelled out the name Revs.
+In 2002, steel sculptures began to pop up around Brooklyn and Lower Manhattan, which were created with construction-grade steel and spelled out the name Revs.
 Contacted for comment, again by the New York Times, Revs told reporter Randy Kennedy he had, for the most part, received property owners' permission to weld and bolt these sculptures to the outsides of buildings.

-"A car can back up into [the sculpture]," he said.
-"Somebody can get their head cracked open on it.
-A dog can go on it.
-Somebody can paint it if they want.
-It rusts.
-It's more interesting that way, you know?"

-The story of Revs' diaries and his arrest were featured in the Public Radio International show This American Life which can be heard ("Cat and Mouse" first aired 2/24/06, episode 309).
+The story of Revs' diaries and his arrest were featured in the Public Radio International show, This American Life.